mary060196/CISC5001_Research_Project_Implementing_TRed_Efficiently/Progress_Diary.md

 # Study's Progress Diary
 This file keeps track of how the research project advances.
 Mentions of milestones and important notes are introduced.

+### Wednesday, April 29, 2020

+- 6th meeting with Professor Sokol in the Spring 2020 Semester.
+- The features of the program in `translation21` were discussed.
+- The idea behind changing the suffixes array algorithm was discussed.
+- The structure of the final report that is going to be written for this CISC 5001 class was discussed.

+### Tuesday, April 28, 2020

+- We began working on merging the suffixes array (Landau-Vishkin '98) algorithm into the program.
+- This requires changing the programming techniques in the current C++ version of the algorithm.
+For example, we replace all C++ strings by C string (we proved earlier this semester that the code runs faster this way.)
+To speed the algorithm further, we extract the code from the various class definitions and place them into routines (this way, less function calls, which consume time, are made.)
+- More algorithmic simplifications can be made to the program, such as the usage of suffix properties, to replace `O(n)` or `O(lg n)` operations by `O(1)` ones.
+- Three goals are pursued while changing the suffixes array algorithm:
+  1. Making the code fit into the current programming approach in TRed (as explained above.)
+  2. Finding out how to extract the `KxK` matrix out of the `L` matrix, which is what the algorithm currently builds.
+  3. Having the algorithm run faster than the currently used algorithm for computing the `KxK` matrix.

 ### Friday, April 24, 2020

 - It was recalled that, before this Spring 2020 semester began, Professor Sokol indicated that, in one of the previous projects, Professor Ari Mermelstein of Brooklyn College wanted to add a multithreading feature to the program to make it utilize all the existing CPU cores to decrease the total running time of the program.